-NAS champions the rights and interests of all people with Autism (including Aspergers Syndrome) and aims to provide individuals and their families with information, support and services that they can access, trust and rely upon and which can make a positive difference to their lives.
+NAS champions the rights and interests of all people with Autism Spectrum conditions and aims to provide individuals and their families with information, support and services that they can access, trust and rely upon and which can make a positive difference to their lives.

 This site was last updated in 2008 but contains some interesting information

 Mind provides information, advice and support for anyone with mental health problems, and has a national network of local groups.